LoganConnor44/anki-templates/readme.md

 ## My Personal Cards

-Feel free to browse over my personal cards that I have saved in Anki found [here](https://github.com/LoganConnor44/anki-templates/tree/master/anki-templates).
+Feel free to browse over my [personal cards](https://github.com/LoganConnor44/anki-templates/tree/master/anki-templates) that I have saved in Anki.

 # How Is This Possible?